 We have experienced net losses in each period since inception.
-We generated a net loss of \$452.6 million \$442.7 million, \$342.8 million \$452.6 million, and \$229.8 million \$342.8 million for the years ended December 31, 2022 December 31, 2023, 2021, 2022, and 2020, 2021, respectively, and \$348.7 million \$93.0 million and \$346.7 million \$152.6 million for the nine three months ended September 30, 2023 March 31, 2024 and 2022 2023, respectively.
-As of September 30, 2023 March 31, 2024, we had an accumulated deficit of \$1,550.1 million \$1,737.1 million.
+We generated a net loss of \$442.7 million, \$452.6 million, and \$342.8 million for the years ended December 31, 2023, 2022, and 2021, respectively, and \$93.0 million \$182.9 million and \$152.6 million \$256.0 million for the three six months ended March 31, 2024 June 30, 2024 and 2023, respectively.
+As of March 31, 2024 June 30, 2024, we had an accumulated deficit of \$1,737.1 million \$1,827.0 million.
 While we have experienced significant revenue growth in certain recent periods, we are not certain whether or when we will obtain or maintain a high enough volume of sales or level of market acceptance to achieve or maintain profitability in the future.
-Our revenue growth rate has declined, and may continue to decline for a number of reasons, particularly during times of macroeconomic uncertainty, resulting in a more challenging environment for acquiring new customers and maintaining existing customers as well as shifts in priorities toward operating efficiencies and margin improvements.
+Our revenue growth rate has declined, and may continue to decline for a number of reasons, particularly during times of macroeconomic uncertainty, resulting in a more challenging environment for acquiring new customers and maintaining existing customers.
 We also expect our costs and expenses to increase in future periods, which could negatively affect our future results of operations if our revenue does not increase.
 In particular, we intend to continue to expend significant funds to further develop our offering, including by introducing new offerings and features and functionality, and to expand our sales, marketing, and services teams to drive new customer adoption and consumption, expand the use and consumption of our offering by existing customers, successfully shift to a consumption-oriented sales model for Confluent Cloud, support international expansion, and implement additional systems and processes to effectively scale operations.
-We will also face increased compliance costs associated with growth, the planned expansion of our customer base and pipeline, international expansion, and being a public company.
+We Also, we have faced, and will also continue to face, increased compliance costs associated with growth, the planned expansion of our customer base and pipeline, international expansion, and being a public company.
 In addition, Confluent Cloud operates on public cloud infrastructure provided by third-party vendors, and our costs and gross margins are significantly influenced by the prices we are able to negotiate with these public cloud providers, which in many cases are also our competitors.
 To the extent we are able to successfully increase the percentage of our revenue attributable to Confluent Cloud, we may incur increased costs related to our public cloud contracts, which would negatively impact our gross margins.
 Our efforts to grow our business may be costlier than we expect, or the rate of our growth in revenue may be slower than we expect, and we may not be able to increase our revenue enough to offset our increased operating expenses.
 In addition, our efforts and investments to implement systems and processes to scale operations may not be sufficient or may not be appropriately executed.
 As a result, we may incur significant losses in the future for a number of reasons, including the other risks described herein, and unforeseen expenses, difficulties, complications or delays, and other unknown events.
 If we are unable to achieve and sustain profitability, the value of our business and Class A common stock may significantly decrease.